Skip to Content

 Difference Between Real & Fake Geodes: Focus on These Signs

-How Geodes are Dyed
+How Geodes Are Dyed

 Diverse techniques and treatments are involved with the dyeing of geodes.
 These techniques usually vary depending on the type of mineral and the crystal structure.